 - Geneva circular roundtrip cruises — usually around an hour.

 - Geneva to Lausanne — almost four hours — often with stops possible at Morges, Nyon, and Yvoire (in France).

 - Upper Lake area from Lausanne to St Gingolph with stops amongst others at Montreux, Vevey, and Chateau de Chillon.

-The historic paddle steamer are the best choice and cost the same as more modern boats — paddle steamboat cruises are usually clearly marked as such in the published timetables.
+The historic paddle steamers are the best choice and fares are the same as for more modern boats — paddle steamboat cruises are usually clearly marked as such in the published timetables.

 Spring Pleasure Boat Cruises from Genève

 Circular cruises from Geneva are possible three to six times per day during the spring season.
 The basic cruise is just less than an hour and departs from Geneva and stops on demand in Bellevue.
 Modern boats are mostly used on this routing.

 Lunchtime cruises are often available and are usually on a historic paddle steamboat — the cruise is longer (and more expensive) with lunch optional and best reserved in advance.
 Dinner cruises are mostly on Friday evenings with reservations essential.
 Fondue is served on Friday dinner cruises until early May.

 Geneva has several departure points with not all boats stopping at all landings.
 The most important departure points are Genève Mont-Blanc (on the station side of the lake near the bridge across the Rhone) and Genève Jardin Anglais (old town side of the lake).

 A further cruise option in Geneva is the Mouette boats that are part of the public transportation system and therefore use the same tickets as the tram or bus (but far more fun).